 Our donation of £5,000, which helped to secure the provision of additional nursing care in 2016, matched the proceeds of a charity poker tournament organised by Microgaming two years earlier at The Claremont Hotel.

-The third year of giving our key customers and contacts from around the world charity donations in lieu of gifts raised £30,000 for good causes in four global regions: Isle of Man, UK and Europe, Africa, and Rest of the World.
+In our third year of giving charity donations in lieu of gifts, we raised an incredible £30,000 for good causes in four global regions: Isle of Man, UK and Europe, Africa, and Rest of the World.

 Under our Gift of Giving initiative, we have now donated a total of £90,000 to eleven different charities worldwide.